 This aims to support local artists and crafts workers and to help retain existing artists and others working in the cultural sector.
-It requires a variety of initiatives including advisory support, developing managed workspaces, a programme of commissioning local artists and financial support with equipment, facilities, rent, publicity, travel, learning through the development of a 'local grant fund' (see Aim 5).
+It requires a variety of initiatives including advisory support, developing managed workspaces, a programme of commissioning local artists and financial support with equipment, facilities, rent, publicity, travel, and learning.

 It may also involve supporting the commercial infrastructure that helps to publicise, distribute and sell artists' works whether these be artists, craft workers, musicians, writers, publishers or others.
-For instance, Jersey Tourism has supported Art in the Frame in St. Aubin.
+For instance, The Jersey Tourism Development Fund has supported Art in the Frame in St. Aubin.
 There may also be an argument for encouraging the creation of a 'bohemian quarter' in St. Aubin by supporting a cluster of similar activities around the existing art shops and galleries or at Gorey Pier in partnership with the Gorey Rejuvenation Scheme.